 Due to the mass exodus from commercial office to home office last year, the ATO brought in a new, simpler method to claim work from home expenses.
 As the trend for working from home, either part or full time continues, the new method was extended for another year.

 They called it the ‘Shortcut’ method but the important question is:

-So how does this shortcut method differ from the existing ‘cents per hour’ method of claiming work from home running expenses, and are you better off using this new method or sticking with the old one?
+How does the Shortcut Method differ from the existing ‘Cents Per Hour’ method of claiming work from home running expenses, and are you better off using this new method or sticking with the old one?

-The new shortcut method means you simply claim 80c per hour for every hour that you work at home.
+The new shortcut method means you simply claim 80c per hour for every hour that you work from home.